georgeoffley/georgeoffley/README.md

 ### Hi there 👋

+I make great proejcts using C#, PHP, Python, HTML/CSS, and JavaScript.
+Currently learning about AWS and Go.
+I also love writing and well made movies.
+Check out my blog and my twitter to contact me!

 <!--
 **georgeoffley/georgeoffley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.